legendarycode3/mastering-javaScript-course/README.md

  ✔️ Using Constructor function (To create an Object) </br>
  Alternatively, you can create an object with this two(2) steps below : </br>
+ a) Define the object type by writing a constructor function.
+There is a strong convention, with good reason, to use a capital initial letter. </br>
+ b) Create an instance of the object with “new”. </br>

 	✔️ 2 more built-in objects (json, local storage) - objects provided by javascript. <br/>